 Investing can be a powerful way to grow your money over the long term.
 As tempting as it may be, try not to focus on the day to day changes in the value of your portfolio.
 Significant changes are not uncommon.
 These are a result of global market developments and can reflect positively or negatively on your investment.
-Investing is a long-term game, so we recommend investing for a minimum of 5 years to ‘ride out’ these fluctuations and to allow a chance to recoup losses.
+Investing is a medium to long-term objective, so we recommend investing for a minimum of 5 years to ‘ride out’ these fluctuations and to allow a chance to recoup losses.
 If you are worried about the performance of your investment and you are in a higher risk portfolio, you may wish to consider switching to a lower risk portfolio.

 If you are a new customer, simply sign up at evestor.co.uk and follow the steps.
 You will be asked to enter the amount you wish to transfer from an existing provider.
 You are then taken to a page where you enter provider details, this triggers a transfer form which is sent to your email via Signable.
-Once you have signed the form, we then initiate the transfer process.
+Once you have digitally signed the form, we then initiate the transfer process.

 If you are an existing customer, please get in touch and we will have a transfer form dispatched to you.